Thiopurine Methyltransferase (TPMT), Erythrocytes

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-There is partial overlap for the distribution of thiopurine methyltransferase activities observed between patients with normal and heterozygous genotypes; thus, results that fall within the low-normal range can occur because of assay variability or biological variation.
+There is partial overlap for the distribution of thiopurine methyltransferase (TPMT) activities observed between patients with normal and heterozygous genotypes; thus, results that fall within the low-normal range can occur because of assay variability or biological variation.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.